 SA has excellent services for the care of women needing second trimester abortion but each year a small number of women experience distress associated with the current gestational ‘cut-off’ and some are denied an abortion because of it.
 Others face the pressure of having to make a hurried decision to comply with the gestational limit.
 Abortions in the second or third trimester are rare in Australia and in other countries such as the UK.
 2 3 4

 SA data consistently shows the majority of abortions (91.9%) occur within the first 14 weeks, or first trimester of pregnancy.
-Abortions occurring at or over 20 weeks gestation account for less than 2% of all abortions; and 50–55% of these abortions occur for reasons of fetal anomaly.
+Abortions occurring at or over 20 weeks gestation account for about 2% of all abortions.

-Women require abortions after 20 weeks gestation for the same reasons as first trimester abortions; because they decide they do not want to continue with the pregnancy.
-Research shows delays occur for a range of reasons and women do not delay seeking an abortion ‘needlessly’.
+There are several reasons why women need abortions after 20 weeks gestation, and women do not delay seeking an abortion ‘needlessly’.
 Australian and overseas studies identify factors affecting the timing of the decision for abortion.
 5 6 7 8

 Symptoms of pregnancy are not clear

 Later presentation for abortion may occur because the pregnancy has gone unrecognised by the woman, or has failed to be diagnosed by doctors.
 Some women continue to menstruate in pregnancy.
 When effective contraception is being used, pregnancy symptoms may be discounted.
 Long-acting methods of contraception, such as implants and IUDs suppress menstruation.
 Younger women or menopausal women, women with irregular bleeding or women with medical conditions, which make pregnancy unlikely, may not realise that they are pregnant.